 Both, a 3+2 milling centre and a 5-axis milling centre are incorporated in the cell.
 The first is a DMG MORI DMU 50 ECO performing polishing and the second is a Makino D500 performing milling.
 The machines are located opposite to each other and execute their work flow over their processes automatically using MES.
 Measurements are carried out manually with a measuring arm (FARO Quantum) in the loading station, and automatically with probes integrated in both machines.

-The cell is complemented with a final verification step performed by a coordinate measuring machine (CMM) (not shown in Fig), which is located in a room with controlled temperature.
+The cell is complemented with a final verification step performed by a coordinate measuring machine (CMM), which is located in a room with controlled temperature.
 This system measures the geometry of a part by sensing discrete points on its surface with a probe.

 - LMD Pilot